Harsh772005/summerintership2024_22AIML003/README.md

 - Throughout the week, I documented my findings and prepared the data for the modeling phase, which would follow in the subsequent weeks.
 This hands-on experience with EDA not only enhanced my analytical skills but also provided a strong foundation for building accurate and reliable predictive models.

+### Week 5: June 10th - June 14th
+- This week, I delved into the basics of Machine Learning (ML), which is essential for my final internship project on house price prediction.
+The first few days were dedicated to understanding the fundamental concepts of ML, including supervised and unsupervised learning, training and testing datasets, and model evaluation metrics.
+I utilized various online resources and tutorials to grasp these concepts and their practical applications.

+- Following my introduction to ML, I focused on learning two key algorithms: Random Forest and Linear Regression.
+Random Forest is an ensemble learning method that operates by constructing multiple decision trees and merging their results to improve accuracy and prevent overfitting.
+Linear Regression, on the other hand, is a straightforward yet powerful algorithm for predicting a target variable based on one or more predictor variables.

+- To solidify my understanding, I practiced implementing these algorithms using Python libraries such as scikit-learn.
+I started with Linear Regression, where I learned how to fit a model to data, interpret coefficients, and evaluate model performance using metrics like Mean Squared Error (MSE) and R-squared.
+Next, I moved on to Random Forest, experimenting with hyperparameter tuning and feature importance to enhance model accuracy.

+- By the end of the week, I had a solid grasp of both algorithms and was ready to apply them to my internship project.
+I started training the Delhi home price prediction model using the dataset I had prepared earlier.
+This involved splitting the data into training and testing sets, fitting the models, and evaluating their performance.
+This hands-on experience with ML models provided me with practical skills that are crucial for building and refining predictive models.

+- This foundational knowledge in ML will be crucial as I continue to work on improving the house price prediction model in the coming weeks.

 ## Skills Learned
 - Proficiency in Power BI for creating and maintaining interactive dashboards.
 - Advanced skills in Tableau for data visualization and storytelling.